JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 The following is required for building new spack environments with Intel oneAPI on this platform..
 Don't use ``module purge`` on Narwhal!

+.. note:: This particular setup of the oneAPI compilers is outside the Cray-blessed environment and there are problems installing Python packages with spack.

 .. code-block:: console

    umask 0022